 9. Certosa di Ferrara

-Originally a Carthusian monastery, the Certosa is now one of Ferrara’s most unexpected and peaceful places — part cemetery, part quiet sculpture garden.
+Originally founded in 1452 as a Carthusian monastery and expanded later in the 15th century, the Certosa is now one of Ferrara’s most unexpected and peaceful places — part cemetery, part quiet sculpture garden.
 It’s about a 15-minute walk from the castle, and well worth the detour.
+If you’re looking for unusual Ferrara sights beyond the centre, the Certosa is hard to beat.

-Built in 1551, the complex later became municipal property, and in the 19th century was turned into a monumental cemetery.
+The monastic life here ended in 1813, when the complex became municipal property and was transformed into a monumental cemetery.
 Many of the tombs are surprisingly varied — some grand and theatrical, others small and deeply personal.
 Angels, weeping figures, inscriptions, even entire family scenes carved in stone — walking through it feels like leafing through a very still, very beautiful storybook.

 10. Il Castello Centro Commerciale